Animal health, human health and our shared environment are part of a deeply interconnected system.

 The idea behind ‘One Health’ is not a new one; the influence of the environment on health has been recognised for many years.
 However, a rapidly growing global population means that the world is increasingly crowded and that humans will inevitably live closer to the animals they rely upon.
 Other factors, including large-scale migration, international trade, and global warming, risk introducing new diseases to regions where they were previously unknown and potentially unprepared.
 Under these conditions, the ability to prevent such diseases spreading becomes increasingly important and dialogue between sectors is essential.

-Of the near 1,500 human diseases, almost two-thirds of them are zoonotic, meaning they can be transferred from animal to man.
-Such diseases can be serious; rabies, toxoplasmosis and Lyme disease are all examples of zoonoses.
+Around 60% of all human infectious diseases are zoonotic, meaning they can be transferred between animal and man.
+Such diseases can be serious; Rabies, Toxoplasmosis and Lyme disease are all examples of zoonoses.
 Perhaps more worryingly, around three-quarters of emerging human infectious diseases - including SARS, Ebola and Zika virus - during the last three decades have been zoonotic, mostly stemming from wildlife.

 Greater One Health cooperation is needed to control emerging infectious diseases.
 This needs policies that suppport actions such as:

 - Building effective collaboration between animal and human health sectors

 - Improving surveillance for early detection of disease threats in humans

 - Strengthening laboratory diagnostic capacities for novel pathogens

 - Improving disease case management and infection control